felixlopz/hubrise-test-task/content/apps/woocommerce/en/pulling-catalog.md

 If skus are present, WooCommerce Bridge creates a list of attributes named "sku" attached to the product, where the values are the names of the skus.

+The bridge uses HubRise ref codes to detect existing products in WooCommerce and avoid duplicating them.

+---

+**IMPORTANT NOTE:** Skus with no ref codes in the HubRise catalog are not pulled in WooCommerce.

+---

 For every `sku` object in a product, WooCommerce Bridge creates a variation with this information:

-- `ref`: The ref of the sku, which will be passed along in orders
+- `ref`: The ref code of the sku, which will be passed along in orders
 - `name`: The name of the sku
 - `price`: The price of the sku